MetPX/sarracenia/doc/source.rst

 .. notes:
-   FIXME:
-   the network.html file... suggest a table in (and accompanying réseau.html) not going structured XML because... ok what is the structure of the XML? what do we put contacts in?  is there a standard that covers GEDS links? what types of ´contact´ will be relevant in future (perhaps ´phone´ isn´t) skype?  webex? beehive chat?
-Need to consider visibility.
-   Network.html on the external facing pumps will likely look different from the internal ones.

-   I´m just making up these destinations to give an idea of the kinds of things that should be in there.
-I don´t want to start a project to define the format that will be readable on all platforms as well as semantic so easily machine digestible.
-But perhaps we should, or maybe later?

    These names correspond to business functions, not the machines that implement them.
 The names will be implemented as aliases on switches.
    ALLCAPS is just a convention to avoid confusion with hostnames, which are